 Moving within the limits of your body is key to recovery after a cesarean birth.
 Even short walks around the hospital unit or, once you’re home, to the mailbox or down the street can keep your digestive system working the way that it’s supposed to.
 Deep breathing and coughing can help as well, clearing the lungs and lowering the risk of pneumonia post-surgery.

 Many people report pain in their muscles and tissues after a cesarean birth, especially when laughing, coughing, or standing up.
 Pressing a folded blanket or pillow against your abdomen when standing up can make it less painful.

 You may also experience shoulder or neck pain.
 Interestingly, this is often trapped gas.
-When bowels become sluggish after surgery, gas presses on the diaphragm, triggers a nerve, and extends pain to your shoulders.
+When bowels become sluggish after surgery, gas presses on the diaphragm which triggers a nerve and extends pain to your shoulders.
 These sensations typically disappear within a few days.
 If you feel neck or shoulder pain for much longer than that, or it becomes particularly painful, ask a nurse about anti-gas medication, or if at home, call your doctor.

 Most people have to wait about 24 hours before showering after a C-section so that the incision can heal before removing the dressing.
 When you’ve received the all-clear to shower, simply rinse the incision with warm water and mild soap and pat it dry.

 Once you’re home, it’s important to monitor your incision for signs of infection.
 If you see any of the signs below, contact your physician right away.

 • Foul-smelling secretions